 When Haruhiko Okura, the 14th head of the Okura family and the current President of Gekkeikan, was appointed to his position in 1997 he established our core principles to be Quality, Creativity, Humanity.
 This was a clear statement outlining the values that the company had always tacitly understood to be part of our work over successive generations: quality above all, innovation and challenges, and respecting humanity.

-The year 2017 marks our 380th anniversary, as well as the 90th anniversary of our formal founding as a company.
 Our traditions have been passed down, overcoming any and all hardships through constant creativity and innovation, to establish us in a position for which the Gekkeikan brand and its laurel wreath, symbolizing victory and glory, are appropriate.

 14th Generation Head